What That Means for Your Next Flight for 40% of Aviation …

 Artificial intelligence encompasses any computer system designed to perform tasks that typically require human intelligence.
 This broad category includes rule-based expert systems, statistical models, optimization algorithms, and machine learning approaches.

-Where Machine Learning Excels
+Where Machine Learning Shines

-Where Traditional AI Remains Dominant
+Where Traditional AI Holds Strong

 Crew scheduling and network planning use optimization algorithms designed for these specific problem structures.
 While ML might predict demand inputs, the scheduling itself employs specialized mathematical techniques proven over decades.

-Most sophisticated aviation AI systems combine approaches.
+Here’s what most people don’t realize: most sophisticated aviation AI systems combine approaches.
 An operations center might use ML to predict disruptions, optimization algorithms to generate recovery plans, and expert systems to validate results against airline policies.

 This hybrid approach leverages each technique’s strengths.
 ML handles uncertainty and pattern recognition; optimization finds best solutions within constraints; expert systems encode domain knowledge that neither learns automatically.